tarashankar/automate-github/README.md

 The main class is TestClass

+Edit the .sh file by your username and password.
+Also in the every class just replace username and password with your own

 TestNG.jar is required to be added in your project.

 If you also want to delete the clone reository:-